Exponential Euler method for stiff stochastic differential equations with additive fractional Brownian noise: Numerical experiment

-\Cref{fig1} shows the root mean square errors obtained by averaging over $ 1000 $ independent fractional Brownian paths over $ [0,0.1] $ by $H=0.6, 0.7, 0.8$ and $0.9$.
+In the following we choose $n=100$ and apply the exponential Euler method with $ 16, 32, 64, 128$ and $256$ steps. \Cref{fig2} shows the root mean square errors obtained by averaging over $ 1000 $ independent fractional Brownian paths over $ [0,1] $ for $H=0.6, 0.7, 0.8$ and $0.9$.
 As a reference solution, we used here a numerical approximation with $N=2048$ steps.
-It should be mentioned that for simulating the fractional Gaussian random variables $I_{i,k},~ i=1,\cdots, m, k=1,\cdots, N-1$ we used the Cholesky decomposition of its covariance matrix, see section 5 of \cite{MR3554794}.
-For this aim, we have used the Gaussian quadrature for double integrals to obtain the approximate value of \eqref{fBm}.
-The results indicate an order of convergence of 1, which is higher than what we proved in \cref{th:Convergence}.
-Our future aim is to obtain conditions which improve the order of convergence to $1$.
+From these results, the orders of convergence $p$ of the method can be approximated as slopes of the regression lines in \cref{fig2} for the different $H$-values.
+The results indicate an order of convergence of 1, that is higher than what we proved in \cref{th:Convergence}, so might indicate that our theoretical result can be improved.
+As the result of the current proof basically is tight to the smoothness of the exact solution, this would require a completely different approach.

+Note that the classical Euler method could not be applied in this example, as due to its inherent instability the approximations \enquote{explode}, see \cref{fig:Euler}.